shriprem/StayAwake/README.md

 StayAwake does its job by simulating key presses of unused or low side-effect buttons at specified time intervals.
 This is a safe and non-intrusive way to keep your Microsoft Teams status _Active_.

+StayAwake executable is now digitally signed by the kind folks at [OSSign](https://ossign.org).
+Thank you!

 ## User Interface
 ![StayAwake UI](images/StayAwakeApp.png)